-- To investigate the benefits and the cost of the parameterized pattern discovery technique, measured in terms of the bytecode size reduction obtained and the time spent for discovering and combining patterns, respectively. - To study the cost of the decompression procedure that comes along with the parameterized technique in terms of the time overhead, introduced in the execution of Java bytecode.
+- 1. To investigate the benefits and the cost of the parameterized pattern discovery technique, measured in terms of the bytecode size reduction obtained and the time spent for discovering and combining patterns, respectively. - 2.
+To study the cost of the decompression procedure that comes along with the parameterized technique in terms of the time overhead, introduced in the execution of Java bytecode.

-A. Bytecode Compression
+4.1 Bytecode Compression

-To evaluate the benefits and the cost of the parameterized pattern discovery technique we performed two different sets of experiments.
+To evaluate the benefits and the cost of the parameterized pattern discovery technique, we performed two different sets of experiments.
 The first one aims at evaluating the impact of using patterns that contain a variable number of wildcards in the compression of MIDP.
 The second set of experiments aims at investigating the impact of the increasing length of the patterns in the compression of MIDP.
 In the first set of experiments, the maximum length of the patterns is set to 9, while in the second one we increase this length from 9 to 11.
-In both sets, the threshold for non-wildcard elements in the patterns was set to $T(k) = \lceil k/2 \rceil$ .
+In both sets, the threshold for nonwildcard elements in the patterns was set to $T(k) = \lceil k/2 \rceil$.

-The strong point of the advanced parameterized pattern discovery technique is its ability to track-down a rich variety of patterns, whose combination may lead to more effective bytecode size reduction.
-This fact is particularly highlighted in Tables III(a) and (b), which give the total number of patterns and the number of non-parameterized patterns discovered in the MIDP packages.
-Table III(a) specifically refers to the first set of experiments where the maximum length of the patterns was 9, while Table III(b) refers to the second set of
+The strong point of the advanced parameterized pattern discovery technique is its ability to track down a rich variety of patterns, whose combination may lead to more effective bytecode size reduction.
+This fact is particularly highlighted in Table 3a and Table 3b, which give the total number of patterns and the number of nonparameterized patterns discovered in the MIDP packages.
+Table 3a specifically refers to the first set of experiments, in which the maximum length of the patterns was 9, while Table 3b refers to the second set of experiments, in which the maximum length of the patterns was 11.
+In general, we can observe that increasing the maximum length of the patterns results in increasing the overall number of patterns found.